 While being a new parent can feel unpredictable, new research suggests a baby’s body mass index (BMI) can help predict obesity later in life.

-Major health organizations like the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) don’t recommend using BMI for a baby growth chart because many questions about BMI remain unanswered.
+Major health organizations like the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO)

 However, new research from the Cincinnati Children’s Hospital Medical Center shines some light on its potential.